algobulls/algobulls_help_site/docs/index.md

 !!!
 Note
     * You can skip this step if you are looking to do Backtesting and Paper Trading (**but not Real Trading**)
 ---
 If your trading has still not started, look at the possible reasons below.
 Please contact your relationship manager if you think there is another reason as to why your trading has not started.
-Alternatively, you can [Email us](mailto:support@algobulls.com).
+Alternatively, you can [email us](mailto:support@algobulls.com).

 !!! warning
-    Even after completing the all the points mentioned above, trading might not start because of the follwing reasons:
+    Even after completing the all the points mentioned above, trading might not start because of the following reasons:

     * Your broker account may not have sufficient funds

     * Currency Segment in your broker account is not yet activated.
-(This happens with new accounts, and though some brokers activate this by default, other may take takes 24 hours or more to do so)
+(This happens with new accounts, and though some brokers activate this by default, others may take takes 24 hours or more to do so)

     * Due to market volatility, your broker may have stopped taking bracket order requests.
 (Any bracket order strategies currently running in your platform account will stop showing any new orders)

-    * Certain order types dont work with certain brokers.
+    * Certain order types don't work with certain brokers.
 So your binded broker account should allow those particular order to be fired.

     * Every strategy may not run with every broker.
 This is due to permission issues at the broker end.